sematext/docs/docs/monitoring/spm-monitor-standalone.md

 ## Specifics Related to Various Servers

-SPM monitor is always configured and started in the same way (by adjusting **monitor properties** file, see description above).
-However, there are different ways in which you can start your server, so here are some examples:
+The monitoring agent is always configured and started in the same way (by adjusting **monitor properties** file, see description above).
+However, there are different ways you can start your server/application, so here are some examples:

 ### Starting with Java Command